Secondary Things

 So, we’ve taken some time to reflect and are now ready to respond in a manner that honors our mission with truth and integrity.
 The time to speak is now.

-First off, if you have the time and want to hear more about the specific falsehoods quoted in the First Things piece, our Executive Director Napp Nazworth issued a response in this video.
-He also responded to the initial attacks here.
+First off, Basham’s accusations are simply untrue.
+If you have the time and want to hear more about the specific falsehoods quoted in the First Things piece, our Executive Director Napp Nazworth debunked them here.
+He also published this Dispatch piece to address the theological offenses related to her attacks.

-Finally, we’d like to take this moment to thank our supporters, readers, and followers over the years for entrusting us to provide sound, measured content and commentary on the state of politics and culture in America.
-Finding fellow “remnants” (as Jonah Goldberg calls us) of Americans still dedicated to decency and the hope of a more united, prosperous America is a gift to us.
+Finally, we’d like to take this moment to thank our supporters, readers, and followers over the years for entrusting us to be a fruitful voice during this moment of upheaval in America.
+Finding fellow “remnants” (credit to Jonah Goldberg for the term) of Americans still dedicated to decency and the hope of a more united, prosperous America is a gift to us.
 We can heal from this tense moment, but only if we refuse to allow bad faith actors to divide us from the inside.
 Our team will continue to speak the truth with dignity and respect, and we hope you stick around for the ride!
-As fellow Americans, we have far more in common than not.

 What Else We’re Reading